bug400/pyilper/INSTALL.md

 * pySerial  3.5 or higher
 * [LIFUTILS](https://github.com/bug400/lifutils/releases) (the most recent version)

-pyILPER has only been tested with the versions of Python and Python packages listed as recommended.
+pyILPER has only been tested on a larger scale with the versions of Python and Python packages listed as recommended.

 Minimum version means that earlier versions will definitely not work.